International School of Choueifat – Lebanon

 The International School of Choueifat – Lebanon is the mother school of the SABIS group of schools.
-It was established in the village of Choueifat, Lebanon in 1886 by Tanios Saad and Louisa Procter, an Irish woman who was teaching in the area.
+It was established in the village of Choueifat, Lebanon in 1886 by Tanios Saad and Louisa Procter, an Irish woman.
 It was originally for girls only.
 In the 1890s Tanios Saad visited England to examine the British educational system.
 He led the school until his death in 1953.

 The school was expanded and renovated under Charles Saad, who replaced Tanios.
 It opened its first overseas branch in Sharjah, UAE in 1975.
 In 1983 the school had to relocate due to the Lebanese Civil War (but resumed its original location in 1991).
 Schools were opened in the UK in 1983 and the US in 1985.